TBD54566975/web5-rs/docs/API_DESIGN.md

 ### Polymorphic Base Class

 - `INTERFACE InterfaceName`: Defines a a polymorphic base class.
-- `METHOD methodName(param: T1): T2`: Defines an instance method on the implementation of the given polymorphic base class.
+- `METHOD methodName(param: T1): T2`: Defines an instance method that any class implementing the interface must implement.

 **Example:**